Railway flora

 Tussilago farfara Colt’s-foot

-The generic name, from the Latin tussis (’to cough’), as well as the common name coughwort, refer to the usage of the leaves against cough.
-The names colt’s-foot and horse-hoof were given in allusion to the shape of the leaves.
+The generic name, derived from the Latin tussis (’to cough’), refers to the usage of the leaves.
+The specific name is derived from farfarum, the classical Latin name of the plant.
+The common name was given in allusion to the shape of the leaves.
 An old name for the plant was Filius ante patrem (‘the son before the father’), referring to the fact that the flowers appear long before the leaves.

 Leaves of colt’s-foot, together with false oat-grass (Arrhenatherum elatius), Aarhus Railway Station, Denmark.
 (Photo copyright © by Kaj Halberg)